jadedjester/aristotle-metadata-registry/docs/extending.rst

 to extend the models by subclassing from the included items.
 The core item that most 11179 objects are based on is the "Concept".

-Due to this encouragement of inheritance andenhancement, Aristotle-MDR follows similar principles and using the Object-Oriented approach of `Python <https://www.python.org/>`_ and `Django <https://www.djangoproject.com/>`_, provides a large capability to extend and improve
+Due to this encouragement of inheritance and enhancement, Aristotle-MDR follows similar principles and using the Object-Oriented approach of `Python <https://www.python.org/>`_ and `Django <https://www.djangoproject.com/>`_, provides a large capability to extend and improve